maybe-hello-world/obsidian-gdrive/README.md

 ## Spoiler

 No guarantees provided.
+This is pretty much an abomination and potentially (almost certainly) might break some other plugins, themes, or experiences.
+Be aware of it.
 Pull requests are welcome, especially in the results representation part.